Dudrie/advent-of-code/README.md

 # Run puzzle solution

-The project is configured to run the current file in csvode on execution.
+The project is configured to run the current file in vscode on execution.

 # Generate puzzle files